Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

 Object-Oriented, PHP 5 (2004).

-Later, we got the <a target="_blank" rel="noopener" href="https://www.php-fig.org/psr/psr-0/">PSR-0</a> that was suppose to show the way to a better future by giving us a recommendation for the autoloading.
+Later, we got the <a target="_blank" rel="noopener" href="https://www.php-fig.org/psr/psr-0/">PSR-0</a> that was suppose to show the way to a better future by giving us a recommendation to autoload.
 But time passes and the PSR-0 became obsolete.
 Today its direct descendant, the <a target="_blank" rel="noopener" href="https://www.php-fig.org/psr/psr-4/">PSR-4</a> is in charge.

 And if we keep the recommendations of the PSR-4, and we use <a target="_blank" rel="noopener" href="https://getcomposer.org/doc/00-intro.md">composer</a> too, we only need to give the path to our namespace, and the rest of the magic is done automatically.
-No more manual autoloading.
+No more manual autoload.
 Here's an example of the `composer.json` configuration:

 ```json